redis/redis-doc/topics/cluster-spec.md

 Eventually clients obtain an up to date representation of the cluster and which node serves which subset of keys, so during normal operations clients directly contact the right nodes in order to send a given command.

-Because of the use of asynchronous replication, nodes does not wait for other nodes acknowledgment of writes (if not explicitly requested using the `WAIT` command).
+Because of the use of asynchronous replication, nodes do not wait for other nodes acknowledgment of writes (if not explicitly requested using the `WAIT` command).

 Also, because multiple keys commands are only limited to *near* keys, data is never moved between nodes if not in case of resharding.